The John Kenneth Galbraith Lecture in Public Policy

-The John Kenneth Galbraith Lectureship in Public Policy is intended to bring to outstanding figures to Memorial University, whose work reflects their commitment to excellence in scholarship and public affairs.
+The John Kenneth Galbraith Lectureship in Public Policy is intended to bring outstanding figures to Memorial University whose work reflects their commitment to excellence in scholarship and public affairs, with a focus on unpacking global issues in a local context.
 The Lectureship is an initiative of Memorial University and is one of the major events open to the general public during the academic year.

 It is named in honour of John Kenneth Galbraith, the internationally-renowned economist who was awarded an honourary doctorate of letters at Memorial’s 1999 fall convocation.
 Dr. Galbraith is known for his development of Keynesian and post-Keynesian economics, the economics of the modern large firm, as well as for his writing and his active involvement in American politics.

 PAST GALBRAITH LECTURES: